SocketCluster/socketcluster-website/docs/middleware-and-authorization.md

 ## API overview

-In Ayngular v15, unlike previous versions, you can only register a single function using the `agServer.setMiddleware(...)` method.
+In SocketCluster v15, unlike previous versions, you can only register a single function using the `agServer.setMiddleware(...)` method.
 Another major difference from previous versions is that each middleware line in v15+ can support multiple types of actions.
 In order to make decisions about which specific actions should be allowed to pass and which should be blocked, it's important to check the `action.type` property first.

 ### Register middleware functions